Sauna Benefits – Are There Health Advantages?

-Lyme Disease Effects
+Promotes Positive Lyme Disease Effects

-A person suffering with Lyme disease is helped with infrared therapy.
+A person suffering with Lyme disease is helped by infrared therapy.
 This is true especially during Herxheimer, the time during which the pathogens are dying.
 By eliminating some toxins out through the skin, the patient’s kidneys and liver are given a little relief from their task of reliving the dead pathogens.

 During the past couple decades, reactions and sensitivities to chemicals and electromagnetic fields has skyrocketed.
 With over 80,000 chemicals in our environment it is no longer a matter of trying to avoid toxins.
 We all are burdened with them already in our bodies.
 It is now a matter of removing them and quickly removing the ones that are entering our bodies on a daily basis.

 When our bodies reach their saturation point we reach toxic overload.
 This is when the body can begin to attack itself, known as auto immune.